tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/coastlands.md

 Much of the Upper Coast was occupied by [hobgoblins](<../../../creatures/species/hobgoblins.md>) during the [Blood Years](<../../../events/1500s/blood-years.md>).

-Five major rivers, and several smaller ones, flow through the coastlands.
+Five major rivers, in addition to the [Chasa](<../../major-rivers/chasa-nahadi-watershed/chasa.md>), and several smaller ones, flow through the coastlands.
 From south to north, they are:

 - [Dashun](<../rivers/dashun.md>)
 - [Zar](<../rivers/zar.md>)